Home | Login | Register

 Arv Voss

-ARV VOSS has been writing for national and daily publications since 1990.
-Motorcycling on- and off-road since the 1960s, his first bike was a Honda 150cc and his current rides are a Harley-Davidson Police Road King and customized Harley Davidson Softail Springer Classic.
-His cycling articles appear in the magazine inserts for the military publication Stars and Stripes.
+ARV VOSS has been writing for national and daily publications for more than 20 years.
+He has been motorcycling on- and off-road since the 1960s, and his cycling articles appear in several outlets -– both print and internet.
 Voss served two terms as president of the Western Automotive Journalists Association.
-He is located near San Francisco, Calif.
+He also reviews cars, trucks, sport utility vehicles and crossover utility vehicles.
+Arv resides just north of San Francisco.

 Close